Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 ### <a name="kong_response_get_source"></a>kong.response.get_source()

 This function helps determining where the current response originated from.
  Kong being a reverse proxy, it can short-circuit a request and produce a response of its own, or the response can come from the proxied Service.

  Returns a string with three possible values:

  * "exit" is returned when, at some point during the processing of the request, there has been a call to `kong.response.exit()`.
 In other words, when the request was short-circuited by a plugin or by Kong itself (e.g. invalid credentials)
  * "error" is returned when an error has happened while processing the request - for example, a timeout while connecting to the upstream service.
  * "service" is returned when the response was originated by successfully contacting the proxied Service.

 **Phases**

-* header_filter, body_filter, log
+* `header_filter`, `body_filter`, `log`

 **Returns**